- Startup

 JWT Authentication

-To configure an API endpoint with JWT authentication, select JWT
+To configure an API endpoint with JWT authentication, in your HTTP Listener set Auth Type

-Call Etlworks Integrator's REST API endpoints when using JWT authentication
+Calling user-defined REST API endpoints with JWT authentication

 Step 1.
 Create an API user.

 You can actually use any user, as long as they have a required role (see below).
-API user can only be used to executed API endpoints created in the Etlworks Integrator using Listeners.
+API user can only be used to executed API endpoints created in Etlworks using Listeners.

 Step 2.
-Use the user to call an Etlworks Integrator authentication endpoint and receive an access token.
+Use the user to call an Etlworks authentication endpoint and receive an access token.

-Optionally, you can generate the not-expirable API key and use it as an access token in step 3.
+Optionally, you can generate the non-expiring API key and use it as an access token in step 3.
 In this case, you can skip step 2 altogether.

 Step 3.
-Use the access token received in Step 2 to call Etlworks Integrator API endpoints.
-The access token must be submitted as a header parameter, as in: Authorization:Bearer access-token
+Use the access token received in Step 2 to call Etlworks API endpoints.

 Basic Authentication